Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Converting a 2D Image Model to a 3D Point-Cloud Model

-Besides convolution, other operations such as downsampling, batch normalization (BN), nonlinear activation can be easily migrated to 3D.
-Our 3D model inherits the architecture of the original 2D ConvNet, but we also add an input layer with 3 convolutional layers, and an output layer depending on the target task.
-For classification, we use a global average pooling followed by two fully connected layers to get the final prediction.
-For semantic segmentation, the output layer is a U-Net style decoder \cite{ronneberger2015u}.
-The architecture of the input/output layers are described in more detail in Section \ref{spp:archdetail}.
+Besides convolution, other operations such as downsampling, BN, and nonlinear activation can be easily migrated to 3D.
+Our 3D model inherits the architecture of the original 2D ConvNet, but we also add a linear layer as the input layer and an output layer depending on the target task.
+For classification, we use a global average pooling layer followed by one fully connected layer to get the final prediction.
+For semantic segmentation, the output layer is a U-Net style decoder~\cite{ronneberger2015u}.
+The architecture of the input/output layers is described in more detail in Appendix \ref{spp:archdetail}.